MileHacker Logo

 Permits

-No special permits for standard Meizhou sightseeing.
+No specific licenses for standard Meizhou sightseeing.
 Verify for off-limits areas or specific activities.

 Health Screening

 Health declarations upon arrival.
 Yellow Fever vaccination certificate for specific travel origins.
-Stay informed on current guidelines.
+Stay informed about current guidelines.

 Budgeting and Costs for Meizhou Travel